torvalds/linux/Documentation/media/kapi/v4l2-subdev.rst

 its own link validation function.
 The link validation function is called for every link in the pipeline where both of the ends of the links are V4L2 sub-devices.
-The driver is still responsible for validating the correctness of the format configuration between sub-devices and video nodes.
+The driver is still responsible for validating the correctness of the format configuration between sub-devices and video yesdes.

-If link_validate op is not set, the default function :c:func:`v4l2_subdev_link_validate_default` is used instead.
+If link_validate op is yest set, the default function :c:func:`v4l2_subdev_link_validate_default` is used instead.
 This function ensures that width, height and the media bus pixel code are equal on both source and sink of the link.
 Subdev drivers are also free to use this function to